Gary Nodler: Biography

 He served as Congressman Gene Taylor's district staff director from 1973 to 1988.
+While there he completed the Library of Congress's Congressional Staff Institute.
+Nodler built and operated the cable television system in Seneca, Missouri.
+He served on the Board of Directors of First State Bank in Monett, Missouri.
+He also served for three years as the Executive Director of the Monett Chamber of Commerce.
 He became a regional administrator of the Small Business Administration in 1989, serving through 1992.
+He completed the OPM Federal Executive Training Program and was admitted to the Senior Executive Service of the United States.
 He was also a member of the Rural Economic Policy Working Group of the White House Economic Policy Council from 1991 to 1992.
 He served as staff for the Missouri Congressional delegation from 1997 through 2000.
+He served on Governor Bob Holden's Commission on the Future of Higher Education.
 He was first elected to the Missouri State Senate in 2002.
 Nodler wrote Senate Bill 55 elevating Missouri Southern State College to university status and renaming it Missouri Southern State University.
 He also authored Senate Bill 389 which included the Lewis & Clark Discovery Initiative, providing capital improvements to Missouri higher education institutions, including $20 million to Missouri Southern State University for the school's new Health Sciences Building.
+He represented the Missouri Senate as a Member of the Missouri Investment Trust Board advising the State Treasurer.
+He also served as the Senate member of the Missouri Second Capitol Commission.
 He served as Assistant Majority Floor Leader and on the following committees: